Azure/azure-storage-fuse/README.md

      * [OPTIONAL] **--max-retry=26** : Maximum retry count if the failure codes are retryable.
 Default count is 26.
 This option is only available from version 1.3.8
      * [OPTIONAL] **--max-retry-interval-in-seconds=60** : Maximum number of seconds between 2 retries, retry interval is exponentially increased but it can never exceed this value.
 Default naximum interval is 60 seconds.
 This option is only available from version 1.3.8
      * [OPTIONAL] **--basic-remount-check=false** : Set this to true if you want to check for an already mounted status using /etc/mtab instead of calling the syscall setmntent.
 Default is true.
 It is known that for AKS 1.19, blobfuse will throw a segmentation fault error, so set this to false.
 This option is only available from version 1.3.8
-     * [OPTIONAL] **--pre-mount-validate=false** : Set this to false to skip the cURL version check and just straight validate storage connection before mount.
-Default is true, so use this only if you know that you have the recent Curl version, otherwise blobfuse will hang.
+     * [OPTIONAL] **--pre-mount-validate=false** : Set this to true to skip the cURL version check and just straight validate storage connection before mount.
+Default is false, so use this only if you know that you have the recent Curl version, otherwise blobfuse will hang.
 This option is only available from version 1.3.8

 ### Valid authentication setups: